USS Patriot (MCM-7): History

 Patriot executed her deployment phase during the 2003 calendar year.
-Along with conducting MINEX, she participated in Exercise Foal Eagle 2003, a combined naval exercise with the Republic of Korea.
+Along with conducting MINEX, she participated in Exercise Foal Eagle 2003, a combined naval exercise with South Korea.
 Patriot successfully accomplished 100 percent mine-warfare tasking during the integrated exercise.
-Patriot conducted a WESTPAC Deployment during the months of May and June conducting port visits in Okinawa, Fukuoka, JA, Pusan, ROK, Inchon, ROK, and Kagoshima, JA.
-Patriot also took part in the 50th Anniversary of the Korean War with a port visit to Pusan, South Korea.
+Patriot conducted a WESTPAC Deployment during the months of May and June conducting port visits in Okinawa, Fukuoka, Japan, Busan, South Korea, Incheon, South Korea, and Kagoshima, Japan.
+Patriot also took part in the 50th Anniversary of the Korean War with a port visit to Busan, South Korea.

 Patriot routinely participates in a combined Mine Warfare training exercises with the Japanese Maritime Self-Defense Force as part of an annual MINEX and EODEX.
 MINEX/EODEX is a joint mine countermeasures (MCM) exercise designed to foster US Navy and Japanese Maritime Self Defense Force (JMSDF) interoperability through the use of the MCM Triad, surface MCM (SMCM) air MCM (AMCM) and Explosive Ordnance disposal (EOD) teams.

 In 2005, Patriot conducted a Selected Maintenance Availability during which the ship was refitted with the most recent equipment upgrades and shipboard alterations.
 The maintenance period allowed the ship to re-train personnel and in preparations for the ship's Basic Training Phase and Interdeployment Training Cycle.

 On 16 February 2007, Patriot was awarded the 2006 Battle "E" award.

 In late November 2007, Patriot and sister minesweeper sought refueling and refuge from an approaching storm in Hong Kong's Victoria Harbour, but were denied entry without explanation by the People's Republic of China.
 Both ships were eventually refueled at sea and returned safely to their home ports in Japan.

 In June 2011, six crew members were given nonjudicial punishment and recommended for discharge from the Navy.
 The discipline was the result of a hazing incident which took place during the preceding Memorial Day weekend.